mehedi2091/Data-Collection/README.md

 ![Drew Feig (2)](https://github.com/user-attachments/assets/b3a2b5e8-5f3b-4226-aa2e-e24d64ff05c6)

-Here are the README.md paragraph points for the images you've uploaded:
+Here are the points for the images:

 ### Image 1: Curve
 - **Description:** This image presents a multi-class Receiver Operating Characteristic (ROC) curve, which is used to visualize the performance of a classification model across multiple classes.
 Each colored line represents a different class, and the curve shows the trade-off between the true positive rate and false positive rate.